How to Determine If Your Oregon Building Must Comply with BPS

 Step 1: Is It a Commercial Building?

-Oregon BPS applies to commercial buildings as defined in ORS 330-300.
-That includes office, retail, healthcare, hospitality, warehouse, mixed-use, multifamily above the threshold, and most other non-residential, non-industrial-process uses.
+Oregon BPS applies to commercial buildings as defined in ORS 330.135.
+That includes office, retail, healthcare, hospitality, warehouse, industrial (with nuance), mixed-use, and multifamily above 20 units.
 It does not include:

-- Owner-occupied duplexes, triplexes, and small multifamily under the threshold
+- Owner-occupied duplexes, triplexes, and small multifamily with fewer than 20 units

 - Buildings whose primary use is industrial process manufacturing (with significant nuance — see below)